HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

 [Back to top](#)

 #### Pin Action
 Pin actions are pin-specific actions.
+This can be for a single module or all connected modules.

 <p align="center">
     <img src='{{ "/assets/img/gui/using/sequence/Action-Pin.png" | relative_url }}' alt='Pin Action' width="60%">